Oppodelldog/git-commit-hook/README.md

       master: "^(origin\\/)*master"

    # define a commit message template per branch type, or as here for all (*) branch types
-   # templates for defined branch types are taken in advance of * template
    template:
      "*": "{.BranchName}: {.CommitMessage}"